erickcestari/differential-fuzzing-slides-btcplusplus/slides.md

 </div>

 <!--
-So this diagram shows an overview of how fuzzing works.
-We can see the corpus which is the inputs that we use to feed to our program that will be mutated by the Fuzzer Engine.
-The target is the function/part of code we want to test of the program.
-So when we execute a input it will trigger the sanitizers that then give the feedback to the fuzzer engine that will choose based on coverage to save or not that input to the corpus.
+This diagram illustrates the basic workflow of fuzzing.
+The corpus contains the initial set of inputs, which are mutated by the fuzzing engine.
+These mutated inputs are passed to the fuzz target.
+The specific part of the program being tested.
+When executed, the program runs with sanitizers that monitor for issues like crashes or memory errors.
+The sanitizers then provide coverage feedback to the fuzzer engine, which uses this information to decide whether to keep the new input in the corpus for further mutation.
 -->
 ---
 ---